alexmercerind/flutter_animated_hint/README.md

 ## Description

-The **Animated Hint TextField** package allows you to animate the hint of a TextView effortlessly.
-Unlike other packages, this package provides a unique way to enhance the user experience by animating the hint, making your text input fields more interactive and visually appealing.
+The **Animated Hint** package allows you to animate the hint of a TextView effortlessly.
+This package provides a unique way to enhance the user experience by animating the hint, making your text input fields more interactive and visually appealing.

 ## Getting Started